JetBrains/kotlin-multiplatform-dev-docs/topics/recommended-ides.md

 It supports testing and debugging your code on all the platforms your project targets and navigating between Kotlin Multiplatform code and the code written in other languages interoperable with Kotlin.

-See the [Fleet for Multiplatform development](fleet.md) tutorial to get started.
+See the [Use Fleet for Multiplatform development](fleet.md) tutorial to get started.

 The Kotlin Multiplatform support in Fleet is still in the early stages of development.
-You may face issues and limitations, but we're committed to fixing them based on [your feedback](fleet.md#participating-in-fleet).
+You may face issues and limitations, but we're committed to fixing them based on [your feedback](fleet.md#leave-feedback).

 ## Android Studio